Lifebogger presents the Full Story of a Football Manager best known by the Nickname; ‘Raf’.

-Rafa Benitez Childhood Story Plus Untold Biography Facts: Early Life
+Rafa Benitez Childhood Story – Early Life:

 Rafael Benítez Maudes was born on 16th April 1960 in Madrid, where his parents, Francisco and Rosario, had lived all their lives.
 He has an older brother, Francisco Javier, and a younger sister, María del Rosario.

-He still have many good memories of his time at the ‘San Buenaventura School’ in Madrid, especially those with the football team.
-He became Madrid School Champions when he was 12.
+As a kid, Rafa knew how to mix both studies and football.
+He still has many good memories of his time at the ‘San Buenaventura School’ in Madrid, especially those with the football team.

+Rafa became Madrid School Champions when he was 12.
 It was the first trophy of his football career.

 At 13 years old, Rafa joined the Real Madrid Academy through a competition called ‘Social Tournament’.
 From here he joined Castilla U-15, a reserve team of Real Madrid.

 Even though they followed rival teams, both parents supported him with equal passion and dedication when he joined the ranks of Real Madrid aged 13.

 They have two daughters, Claudia and Agata.

-In my childhood he enjoyed all kinds of sports.
+In his childhood, he enjoyed all kinds of sports.
 He’d play endless games of football in the street and at school.

 He was pretty good at regularly taking home a medal.
-In my spare time he used to play board games like chess or ‘Stratego’, a very popular game at the time based on military strategy.
+In my spare time, he used to play board games like chess or ‘Stratego’, a very popular game at the time based on military strategy.

 All 2000 pesetas (12 euros) he earned as a wage through playing football was saved to pay for his university fees.

 Naturally, his degree was known to be in Physical Education, which he studied at the INEF in Madrid.

-This meant a 45 minute run every day, from the Complutense University campus, through to corridors of the Metro, to finally arrive at the Real Madrid Training Ground.
+This meant a 45-minute run every day, from the Complutense University campus, through to corridors of the Metro, to finally arrive at the Real Madrid Training Ground.

 Needless to say, he never needed to warm up before training.

-Rafa Benitez Childhood Story Plus Untold Biography Facts:The University Games and Injury
+Rafa Benitez Biography Facts – The University Games and Injury:

-In 1979, whilst playing there, he received the call to join the Spanish National University Team to participate in the ‘Universiada’, an Olympic Games style tournament between students of different countries, held in Mexico.
+In 1979, whilst playing there, he received the call to join the Spanish National University Team to participate in the ‘Universiada’, an Olympic Games-style tournament between students of different countries, held in Mexico.

-During the tournament he suffered a knee injury and couldn’t play again for over six months.
+During the tournament, he suffered a knee injury and couldn’t play again for over six months.
 He never fully recovered.
 He saw an unexpected expiry date coming for his playing career.

 However, Rafa continued to have relapses of his knee injury.
 He left Madrid for the first time and signed for Linares of Jaén (2ª División B) where his knee continued to give him lots of problems, causing his playing ability to suffer.

 He never realised that his true calling lay hidden, that during his playing career he was developing the skills for what would be his future career: coaching football.

-Rafa Benitez Childhood Story Plus Untold Biography Facts:The Hustle for Monies
+Rafa Benitez Untold Biography Facts – The Hustle for Monies:

 When he returned to Madrid, he worked for five years as a Technical Director in various gyms and also worked as a coach at the Real Madrid Academy.

-Rafa Benitez Childhood Story Plus Untold Biography Facts:The Managerial Career
+Rafa Benitez Untold Biography Facts – The Managerial Career:

 At a time when Luis Molowny was General Manager of Real Madrid, Ramón Martínez was Director of Football and Vicente Del Bosque was the Technical Director of Football; Rafa became the coach of Real Madrid U-19.

 As a young coach who had never been an elite player, reaching the team bench as assistant whilst at Real Madrid was as far as he could hope to achieve.

 Real Valladolid had recently been relegated to the second division.
 They chose him to help them regain entry to the top level.
 It was a great challenge and opportunity for him at a professional level.

 During the preseason with Real Valladolid, he built a team with young players from ‘his’ Castilla, such as Marcos, Antía, Santamaría and Fernando.
 He had a strong squad that was tough enough to confidently face anything in the second division.

 Being promoted to ‘La Liga’, with just 15 days to go before the start of the season and with the squad ready to play in a lower category, his team had no time to react.

 The directors began to get nervous and decided that a change of coach was needed.
 This was when he witnessed his first dismissal as a football coach.

 Objectives changed at the last minute, Rafa expected to gain promotion to ‘La Liga’, signings were hurried, everyone was nervous and suddenly he was deemed too ‘young and inexperienced’.

 Though times were tough, Rafa did not give in.
 He was more determined than ever to prove what he could do.

 In Almendralejo (Badajoz), Extremadura FC gave him that opportunity and he got them promoted to ‘La Liga’.
 It was another step forward achieved by all those who had worked so hard.

-Despite that season being the hardest ever recorded in second division, they were promoted to ‘La Liga’ in an epic final game in Leganés.
+Despite that season being the hardest ever recorded in the second division, they were promoted to ‘La Liga’ in an epic final game in Leganés.
 Thanks again to Rafa.

-Rafa Benitez Childhood Story Plus Untold Biography Facts:The First Big Contract
+Rafa Benitez Untold Biography Facts – The First Big Contract:

-After excelling by promoting teams to the La Liga, the ‘young and inexperienced’ Rafa now had top level experience and Valencia gave him his first ‘big contract’.
+After excelling by promoting teams to the La Liga, the ‘young and inexperienced’ Rafa now had top-level experience and Valencia gave him his first ‘big contract’.

 In those days, the Spanish league was at its peak.
 Those were the days of Real Madrid’s ‘Galácticos’, a great Barcelona, the mythical ‘SuperDepor’, a strong Atlético Madrid and a powerful Sevilla.

 Coaching in the Premier League had always been a dream for him, so when an opportunity arose to sign up at Liverpool FC, he jumped at the chance.

 When Rafa signed his contract with Liverpool in June 2004, he was proud to become the first Spanish coach in the prestigious British competition.
 This was the start of what many call ‘Rafa’s love affair with Liverpool’.

 During his time at Anfield, he won four important titles including that magic night in Istanbul, which saw the Champions League trophy come to Merseyside.

 After 6 glorious seasons, he had to leave Liverpool for various reasons.
 Life had to go on.
 So, in June 2010 he packed my bags and left for Italy to become coach of Inter Milan.

-Rafa Benitez Childhood Story Plus Untold Biography Facts:Life at Inter Milan
+Rafa Benitez Biography Facts – Life at Inter Milan:

 Within five intense months of managing Inter, Rafa won the Italian Super Cup and the FIFA Club World Cup.